SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 - used to do this with `XMLHttpRequest` object.
 That used callbacks, but this is...
 - promise-based.

+#### Imagine we need to access some JSON data that's provided by an API endpoint.
+What are the three basic steps required to do so using fetch?
+You may assume we do so using a GET request.
+(LSbot approveded)

+1. Send a fetch request with a url and an optional configuration object to provide method, headers and body
+2. Capture the promise returned that resolves to a Response object
+3. Use asynchronous methods such as `.json` and `.text` to handle the response data (also provide a catch statement to handle any errors).

 #### Making a Simple Request